Online Engineering Programs Home

 At the end of the program, graduates can take up roles such as software developers, computer programmers, web developers, software engineers, and computer software quality engineers.

-Apart from the bachelor’s, ASU also offers an online master of science (BS) in software engineering with 30 credits.
+Apart from the bachelor’s, ASU also offers an online master of science in engineering with a concentration in software engineering with 30 credits.

 • Location: Tempe, AZ